2025–26 Thai League 1

-The 2025–26 Thai League 1 will be the 9th season of Thai League 1 under its current name and the 29th season of top-flight Thai football professional league since its establishment in 1996.
+The 2025–26 Thai League 1 was the 9th season of Thai League 1 under its current name and the 29th season of top-flight Thai football professional league since its establishment in 1996.
 This league is also known as BYD Sealion 6 League I due to the sponsorship deal with BYD Auto.
-The season is scheduled to begin on 15 August 2025 and will conclude on 10 May 2026.
+The season began on 15 August 2025 and concluded on 10 May 2026.

-Buriram United entered the season as the four-time defending champions, having won their 4th consecutive league title and 11th overall Thai top-flight football title in the previous season.
+Buriram United entered the season as the four-time defending champions, having won their fourth consecutive league title and 11th overall Thai top-flight football title the previous season.

 Overview

 Promotion and relegation (pre-season)

 16 teams will compete in the league – the thirteen teams from previous season and three teams promoted from Thai League 2.

 Teams promoted from Thai League 2

 Chonburi and Ayutthaya United became the first two teams to be promoted on 26 April 2025 after winning their respective matches.
 Chonburi were also crowned champions by defeating Suphanburi 0–1 in an away match, while Ayutthaya United beat Bangkok 5–1.
 Kanchanaburi Power became the last team to be promoted after their win against Phrae United 4–5 on aggregate in promotion play-off match.

 Chonburi returned to the top division after a one-season absence, while for Ayutthaya United and Kanchanaburi Power this was their first season in the top division in their history, respectively.